 When mood disorders and addiction co-occur, they often exacerbate one another.
-Fortunately, dual diagnosis treatment can address both concerns simultaneously.
+Fortunately, co-occurring disorders treatment can address both concerns simultaneously.

 Addiction, or substance use disorder, often occurs alongside mood disorders.
 Co-occurring conditions can be exceptionally challenging, as both disorders can trigger one another and worsen the symptoms of both conditions.

 Mood disorders are quite common in the United States, with 21.4% of adults experiencing one in their lifetime.
 Further, around 32% of people with mood disorders also struggle with substance abuse.
 When addiction and mood disorders occur together, however, both conditions must be treated at the same time for someone to effectively recover.

 The Connection Between Mood Disorders and Substance Use Disorders

 Mood disorders are caused by a variety of factors, including genetics, environment and life experiences.
 Mood disorders can be difficult to manage, so people often feel the urge to escape from their symptoms.
 They may use alcohol or drugs in an attempt to reduce the emotional pain caused by mood disorders, but it often worsens things in the long run.
 A person may feel a sense of relief or temporary escape from distressing thoughts and feelings, but the underlying challenges remain.
 Untreated substance use and mood disorders often end up triggering each other and worsening symptoms of both conditions.

 Getting treatment for mood or substance use concerns is important and can help improve quality of life significantly.
 If both conditions are present and only one is treated, however, it can worsen the symptoms of the untreated condition and sabotage treatment efforts.